How Electric Scooter Regulation Discriminate Against Heavy Riders

 Industry Pushback and Global Perspectives

 The European Transport Safety Council (ETSC) recently proposed updated EU-wide standards for scooters.
 While continuing to limit speed to 20 km/h, the ETSC suggests implementing acceleration restrictions based on a 2m/2s rule.
 This will result in scooters that cannot accelerate faster than 2 meters in 2 seconds.
-This method could eliminate discrimination against heavier riders, though it introduces new challenges and completely misses the mark when it comes to actually clamping down on the core safety issues which is to limit the risks of accidents.

 What Does the Data Say?